jnoriega232/Microsoft-Sentinel-SIEM/README.md

 ### Analytics, Alerting, and Incident Generation

-- In this lab, we will be working on Analytics, Alerting, and Incident Generation.
+- This lab will focus on Analytics, Alerting, and Incident Generation.
+Our primary focus will be on these areas throughout the lab.

-- We are going to manually go to add the rules, and then trigger the alerts.
-We will dissect the alert and really understand what is happening.
+- We will manually proceed to add the rules and subsequently trigger the alerts.
+Our objective is to thoroughly analyze and comprehend the alerts by dissecting them, gaining a deep understanding of the underlying events and actions taking place.

 ![image](https://user-images.githubusercontent.com/109401839/235291419-36c75299-c9a9-4b64-a51c-f4b10ce43164.png)

-> First will be a brute force attempt by a Windows machine.
+> We will commence with a Windows machine performing a brute force attempt as our initial scenario.

 ```
 SecurityEvent